vpakhuchyi/censor/docs/index.md

 ## Configuration

-Censor supports two ways of configuration: using the `censor.Config` struct and providing a `.yml` configuration file.
+There are two ways of configuration: using the `censor.Config` struct and providing a `.yml` configuration file.
 All the configuration options are available in both ways.

 Table below shows the names of the configuration options: